 Ion Channels & Transporters in Immunity Graduate Course

-The Ion Channels and Transporters in Immunity Research Program will be offering an advanced graduate-level course together with NYU Langone’s Vilcek Institute of Graduate Biomedical Sciences.
+The Ion Channels and Transporters in Immunity Research Program offers an advanced graduate-level course together with NYU Langone’s Vilcek Institute of Graduate Biomedical Sciences.

 Our goal is to teach PhD students the basic principles of ion channel and transporter regulation, structure, and function, with a special focus on the roles of these proteins in immune cells.
-In spring 2021 we will offer a 1.5-credit course, Ion Channels and Transporters, that consists of an 80-minute session per week for 14 weeks.
+In spring 2021 we offered a 1.5-credit course, Ion Channels and Transporters, that consisted of an 80-minute session per week for 14 weeks.

-The course is geared toward students in their second year or higher, but it is open to first-year students who have appropriate background knowledge in ion channel physiology or immunology.
+The course was geared toward students in their second year or higher, but it was open to first-year students who have appropriate background knowledge in ion channel physiology or immunology.

 Ion Channels and Transporters Course Syllabus—Spring 2021